 When speaking to firms about starting to develop their sustainability strategy, we push firms to start with having a much deeper understanding of the challenges that their customer, communities, and wider stakeholders face.
 To understand the issues, at the local level, that are faced on a daily basis by those that you are looking to engage (positively) and build off it.
 It is a tough request for many, but when done right, it is an investment in social capital that not only protects it during a crisis but creates true loyalty.

 The recent Starbucks announcement launching the “Starbucks China Parent Care Program,” which will provide insurance for the elder parents up to 10,000 employees, for us is a great example of how a firm can get it right.
 It is a program that in our opinion is shows how in-tune their leadership is with the local challenges, and here is why:

 Awareness of Tangible Issue: Elderly

-As the dependency ratio increase, the tax burdens on working adults will be heavier, and the government spending on healthcare have to increase and it may also lead to a shortage of labour.
-Hence, the private sector has to step in to support the ageing population in China.
+As the dependency ratio increase, the tax burdens on working adults will be heavier, and the government spending on healthcare has to increase and it may also lead to a shortage of labor.
+Hence, the private sector has to step in to support the aging population in China.
 In our report on the elderly of China, we examined deeper into the associated economic, infrastructural, and social challenges.

 The implementation of the program is also very timely because the Chinese government is very concern about this issue and has been placing pressure on companies to help support this issue, and while the specifics of the program are still unclear, one thing is clear: Starbucks realizes that “Happy parents” equates to “Happy employees”.

-Which is just great HR practice in a country where front-line service staff are notorious for their turnover.
-This program has the ability to benefit the organisation immediately and bring smiles to their HR professions through reduced turnover and increased productivity.
+Which is just great HR practice in a country where front-line service staff is notorious for their turnover.
+This program has the ability to benefit the organization immediately and bring smiles to their HR professions through reduced turnover and increased productivity.

 In the end, this is going to play out very well for Starbucks in China.